-1381.
+1235.
 REGATTA AND MARINE PARADE REGULATIONS

-Priority: Routine and Frequent Legal Authority: 33 USC 1233
+Priority: Routine and Frequent Legal Authority: 33 USC 1233 CFR Citation: 33 CFR 100 Legal Deadline: None

 Abstract: These routine and frequent, special local regulations ensure the safety of participants and spectators during regattas and marine parades.
 The regulations or rules specify such controls as separate participant and spectator areas, separation schemes for watercraft in the area of the event, and temporary restrictions on waterways to accommodate the event.
-These rules are short-term in nature, usually applying to a single event not exceeding eight hours in duration, and usually encompass only a small portion of a navigable waterway.
-These rules are promulgated by District Commanders in response to a request from an eventsponsoring organization.
+These rules are short-term in nature, usually applying to a single event not exceeding 8 hours in duration, and usually encompass only a small portion of a navigable waterway.
+These rules are promulgated by District Commanders in response to a request from an event-sponsoring organization.
 These routine and frequent rulemakings support the Coast Guard's strategic goals of maritime safety and maritime mobility of commercial and recreational vessel traffic.
-The total actions expected from May 1, 2005, to April 30, 2006, are 68.
+The total actions expected is 68 annually.

-Action Date FR Cite

-Action Will Continue 12/00/06
+Action Date FR Cite Action Will Continue Through 12/00/07

-Through